Norma Redfearn: North Tyneside Council

 She was first elected as Mayor of North Tyneside on 2 May 2013, winning 55.35% of the votes cast on a turnout of 32.07% and re-elected again on 4 May 2017, defeating the Conservative candidate, Stewart Hay, with an increased majority.
 She was re-elected for a third term on 6 May 2021.

 In May 2018, Redfearn reshuffled her cabinet dismissing the former Mayor Harrison, among others, and bringing in new members including councillors Carl Johnson, Sarah Day, Steve Cox and Peter Earley.
 She made no changes to her Cabinet in 2019 or 2020.

 In 2020, Redfearn publicly announced that she would be seeking a historic third term as Elected Mayor of North Tyneside.
 Redfearn stated that she counts the multi-million pound regeneration of Whitley Bay and The Spanish City as one of the things she has been proudest of during her second term in office.
 During Redfearn's second term, children's services in North Tyneside were rated 'outstanding' by Ofsted, the Council declared a Climate Emergency, and Forest Hall town centre receive major investment.
 As of 2017, Redfearn lives in North Shields.

 Already Commander of the Order of the British Empire (CBE), Redfearn was appointed Dame Commander of the Order of the British Empire (DBE) in the 2023 New Year Honours for political and public service.

-In May 2024 Redfearn announced she would not be seeking a forth term as Mayor, she subsequently left the office in May 2025.
+In May 2024 Redfearn announced she would not be seeking a fourth term as Mayor, she subsequently left the office in May 2025.
+She was awarded the Freedom of the Borough of North Tyneside on 9 February 2026.